ampproject/amphtml/extensions/amp-geo/amp-geo.md

 The file served from `cdn.ampproject.org` should not be used as a base for patching as it will have already been patched when downloaded.
 Instead the base `./dist/v0/amp-geo-0.1.js` file should be used.

-The string `{{AMP_ISO_COUNTRY_HOTPATCH}}` should be replaced at serving time with the 2 letter [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "ISO 3166-1 alpha-2 ") country code corresponding to the requesting IP address.
+The string `{{AMP_ISO_COUNTRY_HOTPATCH}}` must be replaced at serving time with the lowercase 2 letter [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "ISO 3166-1 alpha-2 ") country code corresponding to the requesting IP address.
 This value should be padded to match the original length to avoid breaking the `amp-geo-0.1.max.js.map` file.
 If the country cannot be determined "unknown" country can be indicated by either leaving the file un-patched or patching with a string of spaces of equal length.

 ### Debugging